abeyoshida/kuanalu/docs/permission-system.md

-# FlowBoard Role-Based Permission System
+# FlowBoardAI Role-Based Permission System

-This document explains the role-based permission system implemented in FlowBoard.
+This document explains the role-based permission system implemented in FlowBoardAI.

 ## Overview

-FlowBoard uses a comprehensive role-based access control (RBAC) system to manage permissions across the application.
+FlowBoardAI uses a comprehensive role-based access control (RBAC) system to manage permissions across the application.
 The system is designed to be flexible, easy to understand, and efficient.

 ## Roles and Hierarchy